huntdatacenter/docs/docs/administer-science/faq/lab-faq.md

 ### How do we add existing lab users to a new lab?

-You will need to send us one user agreement per user via the [administer science service desk](/administer-science/service-desk/lab-orders/#add-a-new-lab-user) similar to new users as each lab holds independent user agreements.
-However, existing users will only configure the SSH connection as part of the access since their VPN and user name stays the same.
+Send us one user agreement per user via the [administer science service desk](/administer-science/service-desk/lab-orders/#add-a-new-lab-user) as each lab holds independent user agreements.
+This is the same process as adding new users.
+However, existing users will only received a SSH connection for the new lab as VPN and user name stays the same.

 ### How long does an account activation take?